 Can You Bring a Parrot to Hawaii?

-Hawaii is one of the strictest states concerning exotic pet ownership.
+Hawaii is among the strictest states on exotic pet ownership.

-The state is home to many native species that are heavily protected, which has led to restrictions for owners wishing to bring exotic animals into the country.
+The state is home to many native species that are protected, which has led to restrictions for owners wishing to bring in exotic animals.

 Hawaii doesn’t permit the importation of certain pet species.
 The few species that are allowed are still placed under special conditions.